Hospitality · MEA · 265 hotels

 In their words

-"Scaling paid media across 12 properties simultaneously was a logistical nightmare before VIMDRIVE.
+"Scaling paid media across hundreds of properties spanning every Gulf and African market was a logistical impossibility before VIMDRIVE.
 Now it runs itself.
 The brand consistency, the property-level customisation, the real-time reporting — it's a different category of service."